joel99/maskgit_edit/README.md

 Also we use torchvision to load imagenet, wee...
 `pip3 install torch==1.10.1+cu113 torchvision==0.11.2+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`
-(Because tf-ds requires full tar, but my cluster happened to have untar-ed version sitting around)
+(Because tf-ds requires full tar, but my cluster happened to have untar-ed version sitting around) For just a standard torch with cuda 11.7 (latest as of writing) `pip3 install torch torchvision torchaudio`

 ---